rust-lang/book/nostarch/chapter20.md

 ### Using the Newtype Pattern for Type Safety and Abstraction

-This section assumes you’ve read the earlier section “Using the Newtype Pattern to Implement External Traits on External Types.”
+This section assumes you’ve read the earlier section “Using the Newtype Pattern to Implement External Traits”.
 The newtype pattern is also useful for tasks beyond those we’ve discussed so far, including statically enforcing that values are never confused and indicating the units of a value.
 You saw an example of using newtypes to indicate units in Listing 20-16: recall that the `Millimeters` and `Meters` structs wrapped `u32` values in a newtype.
-If we wrote a function with a parameter of type `Millimeters`, we couldn’t compile a program that accidentally tried to call that function with a value of type `Meters` or a plain `u32`.
+If we wrote a function with a parameter of type `Millimeters`, we wouldn’t be able to compile a program that accidentally tried to call that function with a value of type `Meters` or a plain `u32`.

 We can also use the newtype pattern to abstract away some implementation details of a type: the new type can expose a public API that is different from